lokivan/BC_PublicSchool_Teacher/README.md

 ### File Structure
 The following is the file structure in GitHub:

-* data: Contains the source and cleaned data
+* Data: Contains the source and cleaned data
-	* data/raw: Contains the CSV files with raw data.
+	* Data/Raw_Data: Contains the CSV files with raw data.
-	* data/cleaned: Contains the CSV files with cleaned data.
+	* Data/Clean_Data: Contains the CSV files with cleaned data.

-* analysis: Contains scripts and notebooks for data analysis.
+* Scripts: Contains scripts and notebooks for data analysis.
-	* analysis/html: Contains the output HTML file
+	* Scripts/html: Contains the output HTML file
-	* analysis/md: Contains the markdown (MD) related files
+	* Scripts/md: Contains the markdown (MD) related files
-	* analysis/notebook: Contains the jupyter file
+	* Scripts/notebook: Contains the jupyter file

+* Results/: Contains the visual representation of the result
+	* Results/FileStructure: Contains the screenshots in local drive of the folder Structure
-* visualization/: Contains the visual representation of data insights
+	* Results/Visualization: Contains the visual representation of data insights

+* Documents/: Contains the related document of the project.

 ### Usage